thomas011001/MyPortfolio/README.md

 ---

 ## **How to Access**
-Visit the website here: [Thomas Yacoub](https://thomas011001.github.io/MyPortfolio/) Note: the website not responsive on mobile phone
+Visit the website here: [Thomas Yacoub](https://thomas011001.github.io/MyPortfolio/) Note: the website not responsive on mobile phones

 ---